shermszz/BeatBridge/docs/DEPLOYMENT.md

 3. Set up CI/CD for automatic deployments
 4. Implement backup strategies for your database

-Your BeatBridge application should now be live and accessible worldwide! 🎉
+Your BeatBridge application should now be live and accessible worldwide :D